-In the spirit of the Resolution of the Council of Ministers no. 32/2016, dated June 3, 2016, and more specifically of the principles set forth in the attachment entitled “Commitment to Knowledge and Science: the Commitment to the Future”, FCT ensures the preparation of fourteen Thematic R&I Agendas.
+In the spirit of the Resolution of the Council of Ministers no. 32/2016, dated June 3, 2016, and more specifically of the principles set forth in the attachment entitled “Commitment to Knowledge and Science: the Commitment to the Future”, FCT ensures the preparation of fifteen Thematic R&I Agendas.

 Research and Innovation Thematic Agendas aim in particular to mobilize experts from R&D institutions and companies to identify challenges and opportunities in the Portuguese scientific and technological system, particularly in the medium- and long-term.
 These agendas are also expected to contribute to the development of research and innovation activities, contributing to finding answers to the problems or needs of different sectors of society.

 The inclusive and dynamic process of preparing these agendas - involving experts from academia, research centers, companies, public organizations and civil society, within a framework of dialogue between different national actors - makes it possible to specify emerging and promising areas for Portuguese Research and Innovation, in a medium- and long-term perspective, until 2030.

 The main goal of the agendas is to foster collective reflection about the knowledge base supporting the scientific, technological and socioeconomic development of the country in the areas in question.

 The main goals of the thematic agendas are:

 - Promoting dialogue between the scientific and business communities by articulating the skills and needs of researchers, citizens, companies, the Public Administration, and civil society organizations;

 - Building a medium- and long-term vision for the Portuguese research and innovation system, as well as more promising R&I agendas to achieve this vision in each thematic area;

 - Contributing to the creation of information sources capable of inspiring and supporting decision-making processes, in particular regarding R&I internationalization strategies and the research agendas of institutions and their researchers.